jakobhellermann/CelesteTAS-EverestInterop/README.md

 - `P` = Custom Button Press Modifier (used to press inputs added by mods after binding them using the [Set command](Docs/Commands.md#set), e.g. `15,R,X,PA` after binding A to a custom input)

 ## Controls
-While in game or in Studio:
+Bind these keys in `Settings / Key Bindings... / Additional Game HotkeysA:`
-- Start/Stop Playback: `RightControl`
+- Start/Stop Playback
-- Restart Playback: `Equals`
+- Restart Playback
-- Fast Forward / Frame Advance Continuously: `RightShift` or `Controller Right Analog Stick`
-- Fast Forward to Next Comment: `RightAlt + RightShift`
-- Slow Forward: `\`
-- Pause / Frame Advance: `[`
+- Pause / Frame Advance
-- Pause / Resume: `]`
+- Pause / Resume
-- Toggle Hitboxes: `LeftControl + B`
-- Toggle Simplified Graphics: `LeftControl + N`
-- Toggle Center Camera: `LeftControl + M`
-- Save State: `RightAlt + Minus`
-- Clear State: `RightAlt + Back`
-- Info HUD:
-  * While holding the Info HUD hotkey, left-click to move the HUD around
-  * Double press the Info HUD hotkey to toggle it
-  * While Holding the Info HUD hotkey, left-click on entity to watch the entity
-- These can be rebound in Mod Options
-  * You will have to rebind some of these if you are on a non-US keyboard layout.
-  * Binding multiple keys to a control will cause those keys to act as a key-combo.

-## Special Input

 ### Breakpoints
-- You can create a breakpoint in the input file by typing `***` by itself on a single line
+- You can create a breakpoint in the input file by typing `***` or pressing `Ctrl-.`
 - The TAS, when played back from the start will fast-forward until it reaches that line and will then pause the TAS
-- `***S` will make a [savestate](#savestate), which can reduce TAS playback time.
+- `***S` will make a savestate, which can reduce TAS playback time.  (kinda broken right now)
 - You can specify the speed with `***X`, where `X` is the speedup factor. e.g. `***10` will go at 10x speed, `***0.5` will go at 0.5x speed.

 ### Commands